linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Asset Pricing Lecture Notes.md

 - What is the arbitrage argument?

-# Coupon Bonds
+### Coupon Bond Arbitrage

-- Suppose that the price of the bond is trading at par (100) but the right-hand side is 105.
+Suppose that the price of the bond is trading at par (100) but the right-hand side is 105.

-– Then an arbitrageur can buy the bond (pay 100) and sell the strips (each cash payments) for a total of 105, thereby making \$5 (million).
+Then an arbitrageur can buy the bond (pay 100) and sell the strips (each cash payments) for a total of 105, thereby making \$5 (million).
 Since there is perfect matching of cash flows in the future, the trade is an arbitrage.

 - Incidentally, notice that if  $t = 0$  and  $T_{i}$  are exact semi-annual maturities, that is  $T_{1} = .5$ ,  $T_{2} = 1$ ,  $T_{3} = 1.5$  etc., then we have  $2 \times T_{i} = i$  for every  $i = 1,..,n$ , and thus the formula reduces to